CoolPenguin42/hyproled/README.md

 hyproled -s -a 0:0:2880:50
 ```

-Each time this command is executed it swaps the disabled pixels.
-A great way to prevent burn in is to swap in an hourly cronjob.
+Each time this command is executed it shifts the disabled pixels.
+A great way to prevent burn in is to call hyproled in an hourly cronjob.

 ```bash
  0 * * * * hyprctl --instance 0 dispatch -- exec "hyproled -s -a 0:0:2880:50"